what is a hydrology?

 4. Water – weather science

-Application Context: Hydro – atmospheric science is important for weather forecasting, managing water storage resources, and predicting floods.
-It helps us understand how weather changes affect the water cycle.
+Application Context: Hydro-atmospheric science is key for weather forecasting and managing water resources.
+It helps us predict floods and see how weather changes affect the water cycle.

 Hydrology can be classified in various ways:

-By object of study, we focus on different water bodies or natural places.
-These include river lake, lakes, ground water, glaciers, and more.
+We study different water bodies and natural places.
+These include rivers, lakes, groundwater, glaciers, and more.

 In meteorological monitoring, CODA, with strong expertise and extensive experience, has developed various monitoring solutions for customers.